 How do I comment on an article?
 All of our comment-related stuff is now located on our community page.
 You’ll find help as well as our code of conduct there!

 Are you guys doing forums?
 At this stage, probably not; the comments are a heavy load as it is.
-We might finally open the gates of our Discord instead, but we’ll let everyone know as that happen.
+We might finally open the gates of our Discord instead, but we’ll let everyone know as that happens.

 Is there a way to surf all the content on the site with standard pagination (rather than load more/lazy load)?
 Yep!
 You want classic mode.